Gabriel-Philot/docker_studies/build_images/third_docker_image/third_docker_image.md

 ![main_app](https://github.com/Gabriel-Philot/docker_studies/blob/main/build_images/third_docker_image/docker_classSlot.png)

 Problably wil use this v0 to envolve in a more mature and strutured v1.
+That will cover in more deep the analises of the usage of slots in classes and related topics do the aplication, for this v0 the focus were puraly the making a custumaplication with persistant data.